DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Datasets.md

 **Response**

-- **200 OK**: The request was successful, and the user's access was revoked.
+- **200 OK**: The request was successful, and the entity's access was revoked.

-- **403 Forbidden**: The client does not have permission to revoke access for the specified user.
+- **403 Forbidden**: The client does not have permission to revoke access for the specified entity.

 - **409 Conflict**: The request could not be completed due to a conflict with the current state of the resource.

+- **416 Requested Range Not Satisfiable**: The range specified in the request is invalid or cannot be satisfied.

+- **500 Internal Server Error**: An unexpected error occurred on the server.

 ## Get Metadata